ARMmbed/mbed-os-5-docs/docs/porting/connectivity/ble.md

 # Bluetooth Low Energy (BLE)

 Mbed OS uses the Cordio stack for its BLE host.
-We recommend porting the Cordio platform<!--is that what they call it?--> to your board, or porting at the HCI level<!--what's the distinction between porting the platform and porting the HCI level?
-If one is ported to the board, where is the other ported to?
-The chip?
-What's the difference between porting to a whole board v porting to a chip?--> as described in the HCI documentation.
+We recommend porting either the full Cordio stack, or the Host Controller Interface (HCI), as explained in the Cordio documentation.
+If you want to port your own BLE stack to replace the Cordio stack, follow the instructions on this page.

 <!--we need a decision from Andy about the Cordio docs before we start linking.
 Ours are 18 months old!-->

 ## Replacing the Cordio stack